SharePoint Online: Add Link to Quick Launch Navigation using PowerShell

 Requirement: Add Link to Quick Launch Navigation SharePoint Online using PowerShell.

 The Quick Launch bar is located on the left side of the page.
-At times, you may want to add new links to it.
+Quick Launch is more than just a sidebar; it’s a navigational tool that helps users find what they need efficiently.
+Customizing Quick Launch by adding, removing, or organizing links can tailor the SharePoint site better to fit the needs of your organization or team.
 This blog post will show you how to add a link to the Quick Launch navigation in SharePoint Online.
 We will also show you how to use PowerShell to add a link to the Quick Launch navigation bar in SharePoint Online.

 To add a link to quick launch navigation in modern SharePoint sites, follow these steps: